Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 | **Widget Migrations** | `--pages` |
 | **Widget Property Migrations** | `--pages` |

-### How Custom Migrations Are Applied
+### Criteria for Custom Migration Execution

 The Kentico Migration Tool uses a handler-based architecture where handlers automatically call your custom migrations during data transformation.
-Typically, you do not interact with handlers directly—simply register your migrations and they will be invoked automatically.
+Typically, you do not interact with handlers directly—simply register your migrations and the migration tool will invoke them automatically.

 Custom migrations are called during transformation:

-1. **Selection** - The tool checks your migration's `ShallMigrate()` method
+1. **Selection** - The tool evaluates your migration's boolean `ShallMigrate()` method, which determines if your migration is applicable in the provided context (e.g., matching field names, widget types, or content types)
-2. **Ranking** - Lowest rank wins if multiple migrations match
+2. **Ranking** - If multiple migrations match, the one with the lowest `Rank` value is selected and applied
-3. **Execution** - If selected, your transformation method runs
+3. **Execution** - Once selected, the tool invokes your transformation method to migrate the data (e.g., `MigrateValue()`, `MigrateWidget()`, or `Direct()`)

 **Execution during page migration:**